 Please refer to responses to other questions including Question 3.

 IEEE 802.11 based technologies have already been incredibly successful in the home and enterprise markets where users benefit from a global ecosystem.
 In the office environment, both IT and service providers have been delivering both best effort and voice/video collaboration services for many years.
-All of these applications are what is considered as business critical and require a much tighter degree of control of key parameters of the system such as latency, jitter, and reliability.
+All of these applications are considered as business critical and require a much tighter degree of control of key performance parameters such as latency, jitter, and reliability.
 The technologies introduced in the IEEE 802.11ax-2021 standard and the IEEE P802.11be standard are going through an evolution to further address the needs of vertical markets and Industrial IoT.

 As mentioned in our response to Question 3, the deployment of new applications targeted by the IEEE 802.11ax-2021 standard and the upcoming IEEE 802.11be standard can be effectively scaled when multiple 320 MHz channels are enabled in IEEE P802.11be.
-To enable communications between devices, portable modes of operations such as Very Low Power (VLP) and Low Power Indoor (LPI) C2C are already authorized by EU regulations for the lower part of the 6 GHz band that can be easily extended to the entire 6 GHz band if authorized.
-The extension to the upper portion of the 6 GHz band greatly facilitate scaling of services to enterprise and dense deployments.
+To enable communications between devices, portable modes of operations such as Very Low Power (VLP) and Low Power Indoor (LPI) C2C are already authorized by EU regulations for the lower part of the 6 GHz band and can be easily extended to the entire 6 GHz band if authorized.
+The extension to the upper portion of the 6 GHz band would greatly facilitate scaling of services for enterprise and dense deployments.

 Question 25.
 What additional frequencies could help satisfy indoor coverage and quality of service needs, and how?
 In particular: is the 26 GHz band well suited to ad hoc and indoor solutions?
 Given their propagation properties, could the 450 MHz and 1.4 GHz bands enable indoor coverage gains via mobile networks?
 What other frequencies could be considered to address this need for improved indoor coverage?

 IEEE 802.11ax-2021 and IEEE P802.11be in the 6 GHz band are optimized for high throughput and improved latency for indoor operation in LPI mode.
 To properly match coverage performance of WAS/RLAN technologies at 5 GHz, while offering gigabit-throughput services, operation in Standard Power mode for indoor environment is required.
-In order to coexist with in-band and adjacent band incumbents using a frequency coordination or dynamic spectrum usage, WAS/RLAN technologies need access to the entire 6 GHz band.
-The reasons are twofold, namely 1) to make sure there are still sufficient SP channels available (especially in urban areas with high density of FS links) after restricting interfering channels and sub-bands into incumbent links, and 2) to spread out the emission over the entire 1200 MHz spectrum in the 6 GHz band to control elevation of noise.
+In order to coexist with in-band and adjacent band incumbents using a dynamic spectrum usage such as frequency coordination, WAS/RLAN technologies need access to the entire 6 GHz band.
+The reasons are twofold, namely 1) to make sure there are still sufficient SP channels available (especially in urban areas with high density of FS links) after restricting interfering channels and sub-bands into incumbent links, and 2) to spread out the emission over the entire 1200 MHz spectrum in the 6 GHz band to control elevation [elevation?] of noise.

 Question 26.
 What role does Wi-Fi play in all of the solutions for providing service indoors?
 If applicable, are there uses for which Wi-Fi is not technologically appropriate, and for what reasons?

 At it is stated earlier in this response, Wi-Fi technology based on IEEE 802.11 is designed to optimally support indoor fixed and portable applications.
-Obviously, similar to any other technology, one can identify use cases that are not supported by Wi-Fi today but as a vibrant innovative technology, IEEE 802 is thriving on reinventing itself to support the use cases and the requirement needs of day-to-day life of people and businesses.
+Obviously, similar to any other technology, one can identify use cases that are not supported by Wi-Fi today but, as a vibrant innovative technology, IEEE 802 is thriving on reinventing itself to support the use cases and the requirement needs of day-to-day life of people and businesses.
 Having said that, scalable, robust and flexible unlicensed frequency and spectrum policies are critical in enabling and facilitating Wi-Fi to innovate for future use cases possibly unknown today.